State law · Pennsylvania

 Will Pennsylvania adopt the three-class system?

 Possibly.
 House Co-Sponsorship Memo 47661 (2025-26 session) proposes adopting the three-class framework and granting municipalities authority to enact local e-bike ordinances.
 The memo has not yet been introduced as a numbered bill as of May 2026.
-Earlier session bills (HB 1614 in 2022 and similar) stalled in committee.
+Three-class adoption has been a recurring topic in prior sessions, but no numbered bill has advanced out of committee to date.
 Track current status at palegis.us.

 Can I bring my e-bike on Philadelphia SEPTA?